depthdev/carousel3d/README.md

 <p>Create as many instances as you need for each of your carousels</p>
 <pre>
 var c = new Carousel3D({
-  <strong>carousel</strong>: '.js-carousel1 div', // Required.
+  <strong>carousel:</strong> '.js-carousel1 div', // Required.
 Container for elements; as selector string
-  items: '.js-carousel1 li', // Required.
+  <strong>items:</strong> '.js-carousel1 li', // Required.
 Elements to move around; as selector string
-  itemsPercentOf: 0.25, // Optional.
+  <strong>itemsPercentOf:</strong> 0.25, // Optional.
 Percent of items width, relative to the carousel's width
-  perspective: 0.25, // Optional.
+  <strong>perspective:</strong> 0.25, // Optional.
 Percent relative to the width; as a decimal
-  depth: 0.5, // Optional.
+  <strong>depth:</strong> 0.5, // Optional.
 Viewing depth percent; as a decimal
-  float: 'left', // Optional internationalization ordering.
+  <strong>float:</strong> 'left', // Optional internationalization ordering.
 "Float" items to the 'left' or 'right'
-  animate: 250, // Optional.
+  <strong>animate:</strong> 250, // Optional.
 Animation duration in milleconds; as an int
-  fps: 60, // Optional.
+  <strong>fps:</strong> 60, // Optional.
 Frames Per Second; as an int
-  opacity: 0.125, // Optional.
+  <strong>opacity:</strong> 0.125, // Optional.
 Opacity percent; as a decimal
-  //grayscale: 1, // Optional.
+  <strong>grayscale:</strong> 1, // Optional.
 Grayscale percent; as a decimal
-  //sepia: 1, // Optional.
+  <strong>sepia:</strong> 1, // Optional.
 Sepia percent; as a decimal
-  blur: 10 // Optional.
-Blur in pixels; as a number });
+  <strong>blur:</strong> 10 // Optional.
+Blur in pixels; as a number
+});
 </pre>